la2050/archive/_projects/2016/northeast-los-angeles-and-the-san-gabriel-valley-get-prepd-and-pepd.md

   the activities of this project will be undertaken by staff in both our Patient Services and External Affairs Departments and implemented at all our health centers as well as in the community at large.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Staff
-  ","Publicity/awareness","Education/training ","Community outreach
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
-  ","Network/relationship support","Advocacy to elected officials"]
+  - Advocacy to elected officials
 project_description: >-
   PrEP protects and empowers men who have sex with men and dismantles the sexual stigma and shame that still lingers today.
 But for many Angelenos, PrEP costs